 Median rental price:$1,259/mo Median purchase price: $272,000

 Some people say Laveen is only good for growing old, but I am here to reassure you.
 The area is gorgeous and is building up pretty nice.
 What’s more, Laveen is located in close proximity to Downtown, which makes it a neighborhood of choice for are lucky to have their offices in Phoenix’s skyscrapers.
 The local community is mostly friendly and caring, which makes this place just as good for raising kids.
 Given the ratio between purchase and rental prices for residential properties in Laveen, this neighborhood is especially attractive for real estate investors.

 A great choice for an attentive investor.
 Tempe is an inner suburb situated in the center of Phoenix and the rest of East Valley.
-Therefore it has a very distinct urban landscape, with dense high-rise developments in the northern part of the district, while southern part has less dense suburban development pattern with a strip mall, low rise office building and single-family homes.
+Therefore it has a very distinct urban landscape, with dense high-rise developments in the northern part of the district, while the southern part has a less dense suburban development pattern with a strip mall, low-rise office building, and single-family homes.
 South Tempe is a perfect living arrangement for families who want a serene suburban setting but want to stay close to the big city.
-The north is populated by upscale business spaces with headquarters of Fortune 500 companies and the luxurious condos.
+The north is populated by upscale business spaces with headquarters of Fortune 500 companies and luxurious condos.
 Rental properties here have a constant demand from the young professionals who want to live close to work and willing to pay an extra buck for that.
-The city is also home to the largest campus of the University of Arizona, which means that large student body is in constant search for rental housing in the area.
+The city is also home to the largest campus of the University of Arizona, which means that a large student body is in constant search of rental housing in the area.